-- We intend to utilize an opportunistic strategy to seek to provide investors with attractive current yields and risk-adjusted total returns by: - allocating a majority of our equity capital over time, on an unleveraged basis, to the acquisition of Excess MSRs through: - flow purchases from or bulk purchases with Freedom Mortgage pursuant to the terms of our strategic alliance agreement; and - flow purchases from or bulk purchases with third-party servicers other than Freedom Mortgage; - taking advantage of opportunities in the Agency RMBS market by acquiring Agency RMBS on a leveraged basis; - over time, as the market for prime jumbo mortgage loans grows, taking advantage of opportunities in this market by purchasing these assets from, or potentially in partnership with, Freedom Mortgage; and - opportunistically mitigating our prepayment, interest rate and, to a lesser extent, credit risk by using recapture agreements and a variety of hedging instruments.
+We intend to utilize an opportunistic strategy to seek to provide investors with attractive current yields and risk-adjusted total returns by:

+- allocating a majority of our equity capital, over time and on an unleveraged basis, to the acquisition of Excess MSRs through: - flow purchases from or bulk purchases with Freedom Mortgage pursuant to the terms of our strategic alliance agreements; and - flow purchases from or bulk purchases with third-party servicers other than Freedom Mortgage; - taking advantage of opportunities in the Agency RMBS market by acquiring Agency RMBS on a leveraged basis; - over time, as the market for prime jumbo mortgage loans grows, taking advantage of opportunities in this market by purchasing these assets from, or potentially in partnership with, Freedom Mortgage; and - opportunistically mitigating our prepayment, interest rate and, to a lesser extent, credit risk by using recapture agreements and a variety of hedging instruments.

-Our strategy is adaptable to changing market environments, subject to compliance with the income and other tests that we must satisfy to qualify as a REIT and maintain our exclusion from regulation as an investment company under the Investment Company Act.
+Our strategy is adaptable to changing market environments, subject to compliance with the income and other tests that we must satisfy to qualify as a REIT and maintain our exclusion from regulation as an investment company under the Investment Company Act of 1940, as amended, or the Investment Company Act.
 As a result, although we intend initially to focus on the acquisition and management of Excess MSR assets on an unleveraged basis and Agency RMBS on a leveraged basis, our acquisition and management decisions will depend on prevailing market conditions and our targeted asset classes may vary over time in response to market conditions.